arkimedz-gh/obsidian-all-tasks-here/README.md

 # All Tasks Here (Obsidian Plugin)
 A simple, lightweight plugin to help you manage your tasks in [Obsidian](https://obsidian.md/).
-Give you a single pane of glass with optional filters
+It provides a single pane of glass with optional filters.

 ## Features
 - Show tasks in your sidebar